 The Company is substantially self-insured for worker's compensation, employer's liability, auto liability, general liability and employee group health claims, in view of the relatively high per-incident deductibles the Company absorbs under its insurance arrangements for these risks.
 Losses up to deductible amounts are estimated and accrued based upon known facts, historical trends and industry averages.
-A third-party actuary reviews these estimates annually.
+Loss estimates associated with the larger and longer-developing risks-worker's compensation, auto liability and general liability, are reviewed by a third-party actuary semi-annually.